Lautaro Parisi

-Lautaro Joel Parisi (born 22 March 1994) is an Argentine professional footballer who plays as a forward for Estudiantes BA.
+Lautaro Joel Parisi (born 22 March 1994) is an Argentine professional footballer who plays as a forward for Ferro Carril Oeste.

 Career

 Parisi had a stint in the youth systems of Academia Griffa and Argentinos Juniors, who he had a spell in the first-team with though didn't feature.
 2016 saw the forward join Ferro Carril Oeste in Torneo Federal A, making his senior bow on 8 October against Defensores de Belgrano prior to netting his opening goals in March 2017 in fixtures with Deportivo Maipú and Independiente.
 Ten goals followed in the 2017–18 campaign, notably scoring a brace over Deportivo Roca.
 On 22 July 2018, Parisi joined Primera B Nacional's Guillermo Brown.
 His first appearance, versus Brown on 26 August, doubled up as his professional league debut.

-In July 2019, after seven goals in 2018–19, Parisi completed a move to newly-promoted Primera División team Arsenal de Sarandí.
+In July 2019, after seven goals in 2018–19, Parisi completed a move to newly promoted Primera División team Arsenal de Sarandí.
 He netted his first top-flight goal on 18 August versus Defensa y Justicia, which turned out to be his only goal for the club across eleven matches.
 In September 2020, Parisi signed a six-month contract with Estudiantes of Primera B Nacional; after rejecting a longer contract from Caballito's Ferro Carril Oeste.